-Distributions of 4C twin variants and other superstructures in the samples were studied using scanning nanobeam electron diffraction (Gammer et al. 2016; Jin et al. 2016) at 300 kV in an FEI Titan 80-300 microscope equipped with a probe spherical aberration (CS) corrector (ER-C 2016-3).
-The semi-convergence angle and the diameter of the electron probe were 0.5 mrad and $\sim$ 3 nm, respectively.
-The probe was scanned across the sample and used to generate an annular dark-field STEM image with a size of 1024 × 1024 pixels.
-At each position, a nanobeam electron diffraction pattern was recorded using a dwell time of 0.1 s, in order to obtain a 4D dataset, which was processed using principal component analysis (PCA) (Hotelling 1933-1; Hotelling 1933-2).
+of 1024 × 1024 pixels.
+At each position, a nanobeam electron diffraction pattern was recorded using a dwell time of 0.1 s, to obtain a 4D data set, which was processed using principal component analysis (PCA) (Hotelling 1933a, 1933b).
 Spectral unmixing (SU) (de la Peña et al. 2011) was used to identify and separate the contributions of different twin variants and superstructures to the diffraction patterns.
 A non-negative matrix factorization algorithm for SU was used, since the resulting non-negative principal components are correlated with the most prominent intensity features in the diffraction patterns.
 As the present analysis focused on the positions of the diffraction spots, their intensities (i.e., count rates) were equalized prior to SU.
 This approach allows the principal components to be related to changes in the positions and not the intensities of the diffraction spots.
-Furthermore, the shift of the Laue center, which was caused by unavoidable electron beam tilt when scanning the probe across a large field of view as well as sample tilt, was compensated by aligning the diffraction patterns relative to each other using common alignment procedures (Schaffer et al. 2004).
-A brief workflow is given in the Supporting Information.
+Furthermore, the shift of the Laue center, which was caused by unavoidable electron beam tilt when scanning the probe across a large field of view, as well as sample tilt, was compensated by aligning the diffraction patterns relative to each other using common alignment procedures (Schaffer et al. 2004).
+A brief workflow is given in the Supplemental1 Information.
 Based on the principal components, a diffraction image could be constructed, with color coding used to show the twin and phase distributions.

-Atomic-resolution HAADF STEM images were recorded at 200 kV in an FEI Titan G2 80-200 ChemiSTEM microscope equipped with a high brightness FEG (XFEG), a probe CS corrector and a super-X EDXS system (ER-C 2016-4).
+Atomic-resolution HAADF STEM images were recorded at 200 kV in an FEI Titan G2 80-200 ChemiSTEM microscope equipped with a high-brightness FEG (XFEG), a probe C_s corrector, and a super-X EDXS system (ER-C 2016d).
 The incident electron beam convergence semi-angle for HAADF STEM imaging was ~25 mrad, while the collection semi-angle was 70-200 mrad.
-During HAADF STEM imaging, "view" mode was used at high magnification (e.g., 20.5 M on an FEI instrument; image window: $512 \times 512$ pixels; pixel size: 8.6 pm; dwell time: 0.4 μs/pixel) instead of "focus" mode, which would result in a longer dwell time, when tuning the defocus of the image as fast as possible.
-The microscope was then switched quickly to low magnification (e.g., 1.8 M) to record the image (dwell time: $0.5 \,\mu$ s/pixel).
-The image size was $4096 \times 4096$ pixels to achieve a large field of view with sufficient image sampling (e.g., 12.1 pm at 1.8 M).
-In this way, an image with dimensions of approximately $50 \times 50$ nm could be obtained, in which the central area (approximately $4.5 \times 4.5$ nm in size) may be influenced by more prolonged illumination during focusing, while the rest (the majority) can be regarded as a fresh area.
-For quantitative analysis, the use of the central (approximately $10 \times 10$ nm) area was generally avoided.
+During HAADF STEM imaging, "view" mode was used at high magnification (e.g., 20.5 M on an FEI instrument; image window: 512×512 pixels; pixel size: 8.6 pm; dwell time: 0.4 μ s/pixel) instead of "focus" mode, which would result in a longer dwell time, while tuning the defocus of the image as fast as possible.
+The microscope was then switched quickly to low magnification (e.g., 1.8 M) to record the image (dwell time: 0.5 μs/pixel).
+The image size was 4096 × 4096 pixels to achieve a large field of view with sufficient image sampling (e.g., 12.1 pm at 1.8 M).
+In this way, an image with dimensions of approximately 50×50 nm could be obtained, in which the central area (approximately 4.5 × 4.5 nm in size) may be influenced by more prolonged illumination during focusing, while the rest (the majority) can be regarded as a fresh area.
+For quantitative analysis, the use of the central (approximately 10 × 10 nm) area was generally avoided.
 Selected HAADF STEM images were denoised using a nonlinear filtering algorithm (Du 2015).

 Multislice HAADF STEM image simulations were carried out using Dr. Probe software (Barthel 2018) for the experimental imaging parameters.
-A series of sample thicknesses up to ~100 nm was considered in the simulations.
+A series of sample thicknesses up to ~ 100 nm was considered in the simulations.
 The sample tilt angle and all aberrations of the microscope were set to zero.
 Rigid supercell models based on the structure of 4C pyrrhotite (Tokonami et al. 1972; ICSD 42491) were built using home-made scripts.
 Structural models were visualized using VESTA software (Momma and Izumi 2011).